mahyahhp/life-in-the-uk-test/README.md

     * **Home Secretary** – responsible for crime, policing and immigration
     * **Foreign Secretary** – responsible for managing relationships with foreign countries
     * other ministers (called ‘**Secretaries of State**’) responsible for subjects such as education, health and defence.
+These ministers form the cabinet, a committee which usually meets weekly.
+Each department also has a number of other ministers, called Ministers of State and Parliamentary Under-Secretaries of State, who take charge of particular areas of the department’s work.
+*The opposition: The second-largest party in the House of Commons.
+The leader of the opposition usually becomes Prime Minister if his or her party wins the next General Election.
+They challenges PM at Prime Minister’s Questions, which takes place every week while Parliament is sitting.
+The leader of the opposition also appoints senior opposition MPs to be ‘shadow ministers’.
+They form the shadow cabinet and their role is to challenge the government and put forward alternative policies.
+* Pressure and lobby groups: are organisations which try to influence government policy such as the CBI (Confederation of British Industry) which represents the views of British busines, the environment (for example, Greenpeace) or human rights (for example, Liberty).
+* The civil service: support the government in developing and implementing its policies.
+They also deliver public services.
+Civil servants are accountable to ministers.
+They are chosen on merit and are politically neutral – they are not political appointees.
+* Local governments=councils=local authorities: - For towns, cities and rural areas- They are funded by money from central government and by local taxes. - London has 33 local authorities, with the Greater London Authority and the Mayor of London coordinating policies across the capital. - Usually council elections are held every year.
+* Proceedings in Parliament are published in official reports called Hansard.
+* The electoral register: To vote!
+Britain: You can register by contacting your local council. www.aboutmyvote.co.uk to find your local council.
+Northern Ireland: A system called ‘individual registration’ and all those entitled to vote must complete their own registration form.
+* People vote in elections at places called polling stations, or polling places in Scotland.Before the election you will be sent a poll card.
+This tells you where your polling station or polling place is and when the election will take place.
+On election day, the polling station or place will be open from 7.00 am until 10.00 pm.When you arrive at the polling station, the staff will ask for your name and address.
+In Northern Ireland you will also have to show photographic identification. - You can also vote using postal ballot.
+* Standing for (public) offices: Most citizens of the UK, the Irish Republic or the Commonwealth aged 18 or over can stand for public Office.
+There are some exceptions, including: - members of the armed forces - civil servants - people found guilty of certain criminal offences. - Members of the House of Lords may not stand for election to the House of Commons.
+* Visiting the UK parliment: - write to your local MP in advance to ask for tickets - you can queue on the day at the public entrance (free)
+* the Commonwealth has 54 member states.
+Membership is voluntary.
+The Commonwealth has no power over its members, although it can suspend membership.
+* the United Nations (UN): 190 members.
+The UN was set up after the Second World War and aims to prevent war and promote international peace and security.
+* the UN Security Council: recommends action when there are international crises and threats to peace. <br>- The UK is one of five permanent members of the Security Council.
+* NATO: It also aims to maintain peace between all of its members.
 * The House of Lords can suggest amendments or propose new laws, which are then discussed by MPs.
 It checks laws that have been passed by the House of Commons to ensure they are fit for purpose.
 It also holds the government to account to make sure that it is working in the best interests of the people.
 * Since 1958, the Prime Minister has had the power to nominate peers just for their own lifetime.
 These are called life peers.
 They have usually had an important career in politics, business, law or another profession.
 Life peers are appointed by the monarch on the advice of the Prime Minister.
 * Since 1999, hereditary peers have lost the automatic right to attend the House of Lords.
 The Reform Act of 1832 had greatly increased the number of people with the right to vote.
 The Act also abolished the old pocket and rotten boroughs and more parliamentary seats were given to the towns and cities.